qri-io/rfcs/text/0018-publish-update.md

 Flags:
-  --delete -d       unpublish the specified dataset --no-registry -r  don't publish to the registry --registries      comma separated list of registries to publish to, overrides --no-registry
+  --delete -d       unpublish the specified dataset --no-registry -r  don't publish to the registry --registries      comma separated list of registries to publish to
 ```

 #### API: